Last Updated on August 7th, 2019

 Some conditions can interfere with the normal production of skin cells at any time during life.
 Eczema (also known as atopic dermatitis) causes dry skin, as do hypothyroidism and kidney disease.
 Psoriasis causes dry skin through a different process.
 Psoriasis causes skin cells to multiply so quickly that they stack up on the skin, unable to receive oxygen and nutrients, dying in large numbers and causing peeling and itch.

 The most common health condition that causes dry skin after the age of 50, however, is something most people have never heard of.
 It’s a condition called venous insufficiency.
-Venous insufficiency can cause flaking and itching of the skin that can be almost unbearable if it’s not treated, and make large patches of skin so tight that the skin that doesn’t flake away is infested by blackheads.
+Venous insufficiency can cause flaking and itching of the skin that can be almost unbearable4 if it’s not treated, and make large patches of skin so tight that the skin that doesn’t flake away is infested by blackheads.

 The veins carry blood back to the heart.
 Veins in the lower half of the body use valves to ensure that blood flows against gravity back to the heart.
-When high blood pressure is left untreated for a long time, the valves begin to fail and the tissues they serve begin to die.
+When high blood pressure is left untreated for a long time, the valves begin to fail5 and the tissues they serve begin to die.
 Itchy skin is usually a sign of superficial venous insufficiency in which the smallest veins fail and skin fails to regenerate but deeper, larger veins continue to supply the muscles beneath the skin.

 The first places venous insufficiency will cause dry skin are the shins and heels, and then the tops of the feet and the calves of the legs.
 On the legs there can be drying skin and then skin wounds that take a long time to heal.
 The toenails may start growing very slowly and become too tough to trim.
 Blackheads that just won’t come out of the skin are a sign of advanced disease.